Save the date for Grandparents Day 2014 – September 7, 2014. But why not celebrate Grandparents Day all year long?

-Grandparents Day is Sunday, September 8th.
-There are lots of great resources and ideas here on ways to start planning for the Fall and celebrate Grandparents Day all year long.
+Check out our Week At A Glance calendar for lots of great resources and ideas here on ways to start planning for the Fall and celebrate Grandparents Day all year long, including our newly revised Take Action Guide.

 Grandparents and Older Adults: We’re asking you to commit to do something grand and share your wisdom, perspectives and key civic values with young people and advocate on their behalf.